Salt (2010 film): Versions

+Soundtrack

-SoundtrackSalt: Original Motion Picture Soundtrack was released on July 20, 2010 on iTunes and on August 11, 2010 as an on-demand CD-R from Amazon.com.
+Salt: Original Motion Picture Soundtrack was released on July 20, 2010, on iTunes and on August 10, 2010, as an on-demand CD-R from Amazon.com.
 The music was composed by James Newton Howard and released by Madison Gate Records.
 The song "Orlov's Story" includes a Russian lullaby that music editor Joe E. Rand found at Amoeba Music, and which served as inspiration for the choir heard in other tracks – but the chants in the rest of the score are only random syllables, as Rand and Howard thought actual Russian words would be a spoil about Salt's allegiance.